 Every now and then things go wrong in life – c’est normale!
 Question is how we handle it.
 Do we berate ourselves (and others) or do we look for solutions?
 “In the ditch” is about that; how we handle the negative stuff in life.
 This story was the first AHA-moment in this arena for me back in the 90’s and that’s why I want to share it with you:

 My hubby and I were in the car going somewhere on a dark and icy winter-evening.
 For whatever reason we ended up in the ditch.
 I suppose we were both rather shocked at first and then angry.
 We got into a heated argument about why we were in the ditch and who’s fault it was. (sounds familiar?)
-I think we probably spent more than 30 min arguing until we were so cold that we could hardly move.
-Cold is sobering and at one point we realized that this squabbling would not solve our dilemma, so we put the argument aside and managed to get the car out of the ditch with some nice team-work.
+We argued until we were really cold.
+Only then did we put the argument aside and managed to get the car out of the ditch with some nice team-work.

 The morale of the story is this: When things go wrong, you can either spend your energy and time on finding excuses and “something to blame” or you can cut your losses and get back on track.
 It is always good to understand the reason why something doesn’t work because it is a learning experience for future use, this is a forward moving action.
 But crying about something and looking for blame is paralyzing.
-Then you stay in the ditch until you die.
+Then you stay in the ditch.